Steffi: Dietary advice in Munich

 The editorial team at HEALTH would like to thank all five nutritionists for their stories which show a great deal of enthusiasm and joy.
 We wish you all the best and lots of success in your work as nutritionists.

-If you would like to find out more about Steffi, Jennifer, Petra Maria, Julia, and Patrick, please feel free to visit their websites:
+If you would like to find out more about Steffi, Jennifer, Petra Maria and Julia please feel free to visit their websites:

 More feedbacks of international graduate of the InN you can find here.

 You are welcome to visit the website of the International Institute of Naturopathy!
 There, you can take a first glance at the course’s modules as well as request our free info brochure.

 Don´t forget to take a look at the trial chapter of the distance learning course to become an Integrative Nutrition and Health Consultant.